Investigate DNA and RNA to identify relevant biomarkers

 DNA represents the matrix of all the cells of an organism and contains the encryption of genes.
 These genes are expressed in the form of RNA: RNA coding for a protein (~2% of the human genome) and non-coding RNA (~20% of the human genome).
 These genes allow the synthesis of the elementary building blocks of life, promote certain enzymatic reactions and allow an extremely complex regulation of all these elements.

-Unlike DNA, which is constituted at birth and changes little over the course of our lives, RNA is constantly evolving, reflecting the general state of health of the cell, organ and organism to which it belongs.
+Unlike DNA, which is constituted at birth and changes little over the course of Life, RNA is constantly evolving, reflecting the general state of health of the cell, organ and organism to which it belongs.

-“Knowing our genes, or relevant ones, helps us take charge of our health.
-If DNA are our blueprints, RNA are the things that help implement the plan.
-RNA are more changeable and not as stable as DNA”, explain Dr. Sharad Paul, a New Zealand cancer surgeon and author of « The Genetics of Health », a study on the role genes play in life.
+“Knowing our genes, or relevant ones, helps us to take charge of our health.
+If DNA is our blueprint, RNA are the daily messengers that help implement the plan.
+RNA are more changeable than DNA and not as stable”, explain Dr. Sharad Paul, a New Zealand cancer surgeon and author of « The Genetics of Health », a study on the role genes play in life.

 Investigate DNA and RNA to identify relevant biomarkers

-In the course of researches, the purpose of DNA analysis is to identify genomic mutations (called nucleotide polymorphisms or SNPs).
-Two main types of mutations are observed:
+In the course of researches, the purpose of DNA analysis is to identify genomic mutations, from single DNA building block (base pair) to a large segment of a chromosome that includes multiple genes.
+Two main types of alteration, so called mutations, are observed:

-Some researches are also interested in the analysis of so-called “InDels” sequences, which represent unique sequences that can be inserted or deleted randomly or targeted into the genome of an individual (healthy or sick) or an ethnic group.
-These processes also represent mechanisms that can lead to the occurrence of a biological phenomenon or disease such as resistance or susceptibility to some infection.
+The most studied mutations are the single-nucleotide polymorphisms (SNPs) and Insertion/Deletions (InDels) sequences, which represent unique mutation or sequence that can be modified, inserted or deleted randomly or targeted into the genome of an individual, or a group of individuals with common characteristics (healthy or sick, drug treated or placebo, same ethnicity, etc.).
+These processes also represent mechanisms that can lead to the occurrence of a biological phenomenon or disease such as resistance or susceptibility to some infections.

 DNA can also undergo “chemical” changes such as the methylation (or demethylation) of a deoxyribonucleic acid.
-These modifications, sometimes controlled by the cell itself or sometimes undergone by an external agent (pollution, etc.) of the DNA, lead to a change in the expression of genes and induced proteins.
+These epigenetic modifications, natural phenomenon, are normally controlled by the cell itself but sometimes undergone by an external agent (pollution, etc.), and lead to a change in the expression of genes and therefore the induced proteins.

 From DNA to RNA